jlu5/SupyPlugins/NoTrigger/README.md

  - Prepending messages that start with a symbol (```!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~```) with a [zero width space](https://en.wikipedia.org/wiki/Zero-width_space) (ZWSP), since these are often used as prefixes for bots.
 This has the effect of being completely invisible, and tricks most bots into ignoring yours!
  - Prepending messages with a ZWSP if the channel is set to block colors and a message begins with a formatting code (sneaky attackers can otherwise do something like `\x02!echo hello` to bypass filters).
- - Optionally, prepending messages with a ZWSP if they match `<something>: ` or `<something>, `, since some bots are tought to respond to their nicks.
+ - Optionally, prepending messages with a ZWSP if they match `<something>: ` or `<something>, `, since some bots are taught to respond to their nicks.
  - Optionally, blocking all channel-wide CTCPs (except for ACTION).

 ## Longer description/Backstory on why I wrote this